-If your dentist, Dr. Nicole Furuta, notices deeply textured areas with stuck plaque and food particles, she might recommend protecting the biting surfaces with dental sealants.
+If your dentist, Dr. Furuta and Dr. Fox, notices deeply textured areas with stuck plaque and food particles, she might recommend protecting the biting surfaces with dental sealants.

 Dental sealants in Denver, Colorado, are basically durable, plastic, resin shells that she meticulously paints ono the biting surfaces of your molars and premolars.
 A special ultraviolet light will be used to harden the resin, creating a protective layer.

 Even if plaque and food particles get stuck in the pits and fissures of the biting surfaces, the dental sealants will keep bacteria from having direct access to the tooth enamel.
 The resin material is very durable and will not easily wear away from your twice-daily brushing.
 As a rule of thumb, you can expect the dental sealants to protect the biting surfaces for many years.